UQMSS/website/src/talks.md

 layout: main
 ---

 Below is a list of our recent talks.
-Math talks are typically held fortnightly in 78-442.
+Math talks are typically held fortnightly in building 67-442.
 For select talks, slides will be made available below.

 ## 2021